 The Australasian College of Health Service Management (ACHSM) views Mentoring as an effective tool in leadership development.
-The ACHSM Mentoring Program has been conducted for over 15 years and is part of the College's ongoing professional development program.
+The ACHSM Mentoring Program has been conducted for a number of and is part of the College's continuing professional development program (CPD).

-Individual State Branch Councils coordinate their Mentoring Programs.
-These Coordinators are usually Branch Council members and experienced Mentors.
+Branch Councils coordinate their Mentoring Programs.
+The Mentoring Coordinators are usually Branch Council members and experienced Mentors.
 They are available to provide support and assistance during the Program.